-Parks in the East Bay
+Parks in East Bay

 Anthony Chabot Park is 5,067 acres where visitors can explore miles of hiking trails through grasslands, chaparral, and shady eucalyptus groves or along the shores of Lake Chabot.
 The East Bay Skyline National Trail, which traverses 31 miles of East Bay hills from Richmond to Castro Valley, runs the length of the park.
 Chabot is connected to Cull Canyon Regional Recreation Area by a six mile section of the Chabot to Garin Regional Trail.
-For a trailmap, please click here

 This is a 26 acre park open from dawn to dusk.
 There are walking trails.
 Amenities include a childrens playground area, barbecue pits, picnic tables, soccer field, tennis courts, restrooms and orchard.

 This park is 237 acres and is open access.
 Facilities include picnic tables, restrooms.
 The hike up the Valley View Trail features panoramic views of the city of Pleasanton.
 The park is connected with the Pleasanton Ridge Regional Park.
 Access to the park is through the gate of the Golden Eagle Estates at Golden Eagle Drive.

 The park has 33 land acres and 68 water acres (one mile long Aquatic Park Lake) which is home to the Berkeley Paddling and Rowing Club.
 It is a location for model boat racing, picnicking, bird watching (no fishing), rowing, motor boating, water skiing, with hiking and biking along the trails around the lake.
 Limited parking is available on the east side of the park.
 Restrooms are available.